 - 1 teaspoon chili powder

-- 6 ounces mild green chilis - can, - you can also roast green chilis and chop yourself
+- 6 ounces mild green chilis - comes in a small can - you can also roast green chilis and chop yourself also

 - 1 teaspoon salt